 if we compare both grass fed ghee and oil, grass fed ghee helps in smooth digestion whereas normal cooking oil often creates bloating, flatulence and discomfort in stomach.
 Ghee consumption in moderation is always good or health, according to modern dieticians but oil consumption should always be limited to keep a watch on cholesterol count.

 Ghee has one of the highest quantities of conjugated linoleic acid (CLA).
 CLA is medically proven for improving natural insulin resistance, and the supportive quality in fighting cancer diseases.
 This kind of health benefits is not offered by cooking oil regardless it is refined or not.

 Grass fed ghee contains butyrate, a short chain fatty acid, which improves guts health of a human, whereas refined oil does not have this kind off health benefits.

-These are the prime differences between ghee and cooking oil.
+These are the prime differences between grass fed ghee and oil.
 However, grass fed ghee is the best quality of ghee that offers all the health benefits mentioned here.

 If you want to buy pure grass fed quality ghee, you may place your order for Milkio Grass fed ghee at Milkio E commerce.